-Some pondering on a cool evening before a fine summer in Lexington…
+Some pondering on an odd 60-degree winter day after a fine summer in Lexington…

 I recently passed my anniversary of my time with the Canadian-owned Liquor Barn.
 It has since returned to being a Kentucky-owned business.

 My last two years with the very large group that owned Liquor Barn involved a lot of travel.
 It probably wasn’t that much travel compared to other hardy folks, but to this fixed-footed Lexingtonian, it was too much travel.
 Boston, Mobile, Tampa, Montana, Chicago, San Antonio, Phoenix, Washington…and Alaska required visits.
 These are all places that have interest for me, but for a business trip…meh.

 I hated the travel.
 For those who know me you know I try to use the word “hated” rarely and with deliberate thought.
 The air travel that was a delight in the 60-70’s has decayed from delight to ordeal.
 Hotels are amazing…but not my home.
 They try to substitute free breakfast, daily clean linens, and tiny plastic bottles of shampoo, for my wife, my critters, and my trusty roster of pizza delivery partners.
 LOUD BUZZER; thank you for playing.

 Given that, I generally enjoyed my times in Alaska.
 There were things that stirred me to think;